Barile-Macchia resolutions: A Comparison

 \section{A Comparison}

 We devote this section to draw comparisons between Barile-Macchia resolutions and some well-known simplicial resolutions and the Scarf complex.
-Moreover, we recall the construction of Batzies and Welker from \cite{BW02} which coincides with Lyubeznik resolutions.
-Then, we generalize Barile-Macchia resolutions in the same way Batzies and Welker's resolutions generalize Lyubeznik resolutions.
 Throughout this section, let $R$ be the polynomial ring in $N$ variables over a field, $I$ a monomial ideal of $R$ and $(>_I)$ a total ordering on $\G(I)$.

-\subsection{Barile-Macchia resolutions versus Simplicial Resolutions}
+\subsection{Barile-Macchia resolutions versus simplicial resolutions}

-There are several constructions that yield simplicial resolutions or complexes of a monomial ideal.
-Taylor resolutions \cite{Tay66} and Lyubeznik resolutions \cite{Ly88,Nov00} are among the most well-known simplicial resolutions and their constructions are quite easy to describe.
-One can trim the Taylor complex by eliminating the faces with the same $\lcm$s and obtain the Scarf complex \cite{BPS98, Sca73}, which is not necessarily a resolution.
+There are several constructions that yield simplicial resolutions or complexes of a monomial ideal, e.g., Taylor resolutions \cite{Tay66} and Lyubeznik resolutions \cite{Ly88,Nov00} among the most well-known ones.
+Meanwhile, the Scarf complex \cite{BPS98, Sca73} is defined to be the subcomplex of the Taylor resolution determined by the subsets with unique $\lcm$, and is not necessarily a resolution.
 We refer to \cite{Mer09} for the basics on these classic notions.

 In this section, we compare Barile-Macchia resolutions with these simplicial resolutions and complexes.
 We begin with an observation on how Morse resolutions relate to simplicial complexes, which we believe was implicitly given in \cite{BW02}.